roberto0180/ansible-testing/README.md

 ### To use this tool you need to:

-Before running you need to add your SSH key to GitHub.
+1) Add your SSH Key to GitHub if it is not already.
+(See: https://help.github.com/articles/connecting-to-github-with-ssh/)

+2) Download virtualenv by running the command `easy_install virtualenv`

+3) Once virtualenv is installed make a new directory to create a virtualenv within. `mkdir ~/f5-ansible`, `cd ~/f5-ansible`, `virtualenv f5-ansible`.

+4) Spin up your newly created virtualenv. `source bin/active`

 Download the f5-sdk, python, bigsudds.

 Clone the ansible-testing repo.